anywhichway/lmdb-oql/README.md

 Multiple `classes` can be provided.
 The `updates` object should contain top level properties that match the class names of the `classes` provided.
 The values of those properties should be objects containing the properties to be updated and their new values,e g. `{Person:{age:22}}` will update all matching instances of `Person` to have the age of 22.

+All the updates are done in a single transaction.

 Providing property values of `undefined` in `updates will delete the property from instances.